Unforgettablepl/Oj.uz-Solve-Count-Hide/README.md

 # Oj.uz-Solve-Count-Hide
-Hides the solve count of problems on oj.uz
+A UserScript which hides the solve count of problems on oj.uz